 Will AI customer service annoy my customers?

 Only if you use it to fully replace humans or trap people in loops.
 Customers are fine with AI helping — they resent being deceived or dead-ended.
-Handle simple questions instantly, draft the rest for human review, and hand off gracefully when a conversation needs a person.
+Handle simple questions instantly, draft the rest for human review, and hand off to a person smoothly with full context.

 What customer questions should AI handle?